The Purple Rose of Cairo

-The Purple Rose of Cairo is a 1985 American fantasy romantic comedy film written and directed by Woody Allen, and starring Mia Farrow, Jeff Daniels, and Danny Aiello.
-Inspired by the films Sherlock Jr. (1924) and Hellzapoppin' (1941) and Pirandello's play Six Characters in Search of an Author, it is the tale of a film character named Tom Baxter who leaves a fictional film of the same name and enters the real world.
+The Purple Rose of Cairo is a 1985 American period fantasy romantic comedy film, written and directed by Woody Allen.
+Set in Depression-era New Jersey, it stars Mia Farrow as a film lover who flees her abusive husband (Danny Aiello) after a film character (Jeff Daniels) falls in love with her and enters the real world.
+It is inspired by metafictional works such as the films Sherlock Jr. (1924) and Hellzapoppin' (1941) and the play Six Characters in Search of an Author (1921).

-The film was released on March 1, 1985.
+The Purple Rose of Cairo was released on March 1, 1985 by Orion Pictures.
 It won the BAFTA Award for Best Film, while Allen received several screenwriting nominations, including at the Academy Awards, the BAFTA Awards, and the Writers Guild of America Awards.
-Allen has ranked it among his best films, along with Husbands and Wives (1992) and Match Point (2005).
+Allen has ranked it among his best films.